 I. AI, Autonomy, and the Future of Everyday Work

-- Aleena Chia (Simon Fraser, Communication), Diagrams of Flexibility in the Future of Work [2020 C4eJ 49]
+- Aleena Chia (Simon Fraser, Communication), Self-making and Game-making in the Future of Work

 - video ➡︎ 0:20:34